peteroupc/peteroupc.github.io/colorgen.md

 If each color in a color map has a name associated with it, the color map is also called a _named color list_.
 Examples of names are "red", "blue", and "orange".
 In general, lists of named colors are outside the scope of this document, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](https://peteroupc.github.io/html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).
 Although names are usually associated with RGB colors, the colors can be in any color space.

-Converting a color in a given color space (such as an RGB color) to a color name is equivalent to&mdash;
+Converting a color (such as an RGB color) to a color name is equivalent to&mdash;
 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or
 - finding the [nearest color](#Color_Difference_and_Nearest_Colors) to that color among the named colors, and returning the color found this way (and/or that color's name).